d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 In MXNet, the common standard arithmetic operators (`+`, `-`, `*`, `/`, and `**`)
-have all been *lifted* to elementwise operations for any identically-shaped tensors of an arbitrary shape.
+have all been *lifted* to elementwise operations for any identically-shaped tensors of arbitrary shape.
 We can call elementwise operations on any two tensors of the same shape.
 In the following example, we use commas to formulate a $5$-element tuple,